aarron-lee/gpd-win-tricks/README.md

   - there is also an outdated proprietary driver [here](https://github.com/mrrbrilliant/ft9201-static)
   - another available driver [here](https://github.com/banianitc/ft9201-fingerprint-driver)

-### GPD Win 4 (7840u, 8840u)
+### GPD Win 4 (7840u, 8840u, newer models)

-Everything for the 6800u version applies, but there's been some recent reports of a potential suspend issue where it wakes up after some time in suspend.
+Everything for the 6800u version applies, but there's been reports of a suspend issue where it wakes up after some time in suspend.

-These are recent reports, so it's unknown on if it's due to a recent bios update, or if the issue has always been present.
-It strongly resembles the issue affecting the WM2 7840u/8840u, detailed bug report for the WM2 can be found [here](https://gitlab.freedesktop.org/drm/amd/-/issues/3154)
+It resembles the issue affecting the WM2 7840u/8840u, detailed bug report for the WM2 can be found [here](https://gitlab.freedesktop.org/drm/amd/-/issues/3154)

+Unfortunately there's no known fix, GPD would need to release a bios update to address it

 ## GPD Win Mini